 Better sustainability to reduce waste

 Reducing the overall environmental footprint of our creations requires first and foremost the design of high quality packaging, which guarantees a long life span.
 By offering reusable and durable products to its customers, Cosfibel is committed to fight against overconsumption.
-Through our eco-responsible initiatives, we have convinced some of our customers, like Channel, to replace some of their packaging with sustainable metal alternatives, minimizing their environmental impact.
+Through our eco-responsible initiatives, we have convinced some of our customers, like Chanel, to replace some of their packaging with sustainable metal alternatives, minimizing their environmental impact.
 Finally, concerned about the management of our waste, we managed to cleverly reuse it to create 3950 toys that were distributed to Chinese children suffering from inequalities and disabilities.

 Cosfibel thus stands out in the luxury industry for its committed creativity, offering sophisticated packaging where beauty is harmoniously combined with sustainable development.